vschelbi/superpoint_transformer_vschelbi/docs/visualization.md

 </p>

 If the points carry some features in the `x` attribute, the 🔘`Features 3D` mode will display them.

-This only supports point-wise features stored as 1D or 2D tensors.
-If the tensor contains only 1 channel, the attribute will be represented with a grayscale colormap.
-If the tensor contains 2 or 3 channels, these will be represented as RGB, with an additional all-1 channel if need be.
+> **Note**: This only supports point-wise features stored as 1D or 2D
+> tensors.
+If the tensor contains only 1 channel, the attribute will be
+> represented with a grayscale colormap.
+If the tensor contains 2 or 3 channels,
+> these will be represented as RGB, with an additional all-1 channel if need be.
-If the tensor contains more than 3 channels, a PCA projection to RGB will be shown.
-In any case, the attribute values will be rescaled with respect to their statistics before visualization, meaning that colors may not compare between two different plots.
+> If the tensor contains more than 3 channels, a PCA projection to RGB will be
+> shown.
+In any case, the attribute values will be rescaled with respect to their
+> statistics before visualization, meaning that colors may not compare between two
+> different plots.

 <p align="center">
   <img width="80%" src="../media/viz_x.png">